wolfQK/CheckV-fork/README.md

 ## Frequently asked questions

+**Q: How do I interpret completeness > 100%?**
+A: In most cases, this can be interpreted as completeness is very close to or equal to 100%.
+AAI-based completeness is based on comparison to the genome length of CheckV references, so when query genome is (near)complete it can be a little bit longer than the closest reference genome.

 **Q: What is the difference between AAI- and HMM-based completeness?**
 A: AAI-based completeness produces a single estimated completeness value, which was designed to be very accurate and can be trusted when the reported confidence level is medium or high.
 HMM-based completeness gives the 90% confidence interval of completeness (e.g. 30-75) in cases where AAI-based completeness is not reliable.